Chianina: Draught

 At this time four varieties were distinguishable within the breed, based on phenotypic differences resulting from different environments: the Chianina of the Valdichiana, the Chianina of the Valdarno, the Calvana (since 1985 considered a separate breed) in the hilly country of the province of Florence, and the Perugina in the province of Perugia.

 The oxen, both male and female, were invariably worked in pairs, yoked with a type of neck yoke.
-Today Chianina oxen are rarely seen in Italy other than at public events such as the Palio di Siena.
+In the twenty-first century Chianina oxen are rarely seen in Italy other than at a few public events such as the Palio di Siena.

 In North America Chianina oxen are trained for participation in ox-pulling contests.
 Conroy shows a pair pulling 6045 kg on a stoneboat.

-Meat production
+Beef

 In beef production, Chianina cattle are chosen for their growth rate, which may exceed 2 kg per day, the high yield and high quality of the meat, and their tolerance of heat and sunlight.
 They are good foragers and have better resistance to disease and insects than many other domestic cattle.

-The ideal slaughter weight is 650–700 kg, reached at 16–18 months, where the yield may be 64–65%.
-The meat is renowned for its quality and nutritional values.
-In Italy it is sold by name at premium prices by approved butchers, the sales receipt detailing the breed, birth and slaughter dates, identification number and other data of the animal in order to guarantee its origin.
-Each of the 18 principal cuts is branded with the "5R" symbol of the Consorzio Produttori Carne Bovina Pregiata delle Razze Italiane (consortium of producers of quality beef from Italian breeds), signifying the five indigenous beef breeds of Italy, the Chianina, the Marchigiana, the Maremmana, the Romagnola and the Podolica, in accordance with a ministerial decree of 5 July 1984.
-For the three breeds present in central Italy, the Chianina, the Marchigiana and the Romagnola, there is also an Indicazione Geografica Protetta, or certification of region of origin, in accordance with European Community regulation 2081/92.
+The ideal slaughter weight is 650–700 kg, reached at 16–18 months, when the killing-out percentage may be 64–65%.
+The beef is fine-textured.
+In Italy it may be marketed by name at premium prices by approved butchers, the sales receipt detailing the breed, birth and slaughter dates, identification number and other data of the animal in order to guarantee its origin.
+Each of the 18 principal cuts is branded with the "5R" symbol of the Consorzio Produttori Carne Bovina Pregiata delle Razze Italiane ('consortium of producers of quality beef from Italian breeds'), signifying the five indigenous beef breeds of Italy, the Chianina, the Marchigiana, the Maremmana, the Romagnola and the Podolica, in accordance with a ministerial decree of 5 July 1984.
+For the three breeds present in central Italy, the Chianina, the Marchigiana and the Romagnola, there is also an Indicazione Geografica Protetta certification of region of origin, in accordance with European Community regulation 2081/92.